UmarEhsan/NextJs/README.md

 Create a top-level styles directory and create global.css inside.
 Add the following content.
 It resets some styles and changes the color of the a tag.

+<h1>Pre-rendering</h1>
+Before we talk about data fetching, let’s talk about one of the most important concepts in Next.js: Pre-rendering.

+By default, Next.js pre-renders every page.
+This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
+Pre-rendering can result in better performance and SEO.